RubberDuckCollector/flounder-fest/PLANNING.md

 # Overview

-- make a proram that allows the user to enter in data to track all flounderfest episodes and their point totals/how points change over time
+- make a proram that allows the user to enter in data to track flounderfest episodes and:
+    - their point totals/how points change over time
+    - items
+    - item usage
+    - "stage" hazards
         - track placements
         - track wins
         - every time a win is counted, it increments a total_wins variable
         - plot graphs of points per episode
         - track point differential
         - pandas, matplotlib.pyplot, numpy, readline
         - make an analyser that looks at the item pulls within an episode/season range and says if that player tended to be at the front, middle, or back

 # Programming